eggheadio/eggheadio-course-notes/build-user-interfaces-by-composing-css-utility-classes-with-tailwind/notes/09-tailwind-extending-tailwind-with-responsive-custom-utility-classes.md

 In a similar fashion, the @responsive directive can create all the responsive prefixes.

 > Changelog: The video shows `@variants hover, responsive` as a single directive.
-This has changed in a Tailwind CSS update.
+While this still works, the @responsive directive was added to enforce that responsive utilities take precedence over the unresponsive ones.

 ```diff
 + @responsive {